Skip to main content

 Distribution

 Chough are widespread along the west coast of Britain and Ireland with key populations in Cornwall, Pembrokeshire and the Isle of Man.
 In Scotland, chough are only present in very small numbers, and therefore the population is highly vulnerable.
-Islay, with a population of around 50 pairs, supports the majority of the Scottish population and there are a few additional pairs on Colonsay and Oronsay.
+Islay and Colonsay, with a population of around 40 pairs, supports the entire Scottish chough population.
 Historically, chough were present in areas such as Dumfries and Galloway and we are exploring whether they may return in the future.

 Chough UK distribution map